osihou/virtual-machine/README.md

 This is a basic stack machine implementation.

 ## Features
 For now it doesn't do anything extraordinary.
-It can do basic addition and substraciton.
+It can do basic addition and subtraciton.
-It can echo words and open another file that it tries to execute.
+It can echo words and open another file and try to execute it.

 ## Usage